Darke County Airport: History

+A new airport manager was hired in May 2017.

+In 2022, the Dark County Airport received $1.35 million to replace its FBO terminal, including funding from the Bipartisan Infrastructure and Jobs Act.
+Construction on the new building began in 2023, and a ribbon cutting ceremony to open the 2,500 sqft terminal was held in April 2024.
+The facility aims at expanding the airport's attraction, especially as traffic increases.
+It received additional funding in April 2023 to improve the terminal's facilities and in August 2024 for a new parking lot.

 Facilities and aircraft

 Facilities

 Darke County Airport covers an area of 42 acres (17 ha) at an elevation of 1,007 feet (307 m) above mean sea level.
 It has one runway designated 9/27 with an asphalt surface measuring 4,802 by 75 feet (1,464 x 23 m).

 The airport has a fixed-base operator that sells both avgas and Jet A. Services such as hangars, courtesy cars, and rental cars are available; amenities such as internet, conference rooms, vending machines, a crew lounge, snooze rooms, and more are also available.